rdinter/rdinter.github.io/teaching/assessment.md

 Here are a few of the comments from students that I feel highlight my strengths as a teacher.
 I have added bold for emphasis:

 >"Robert has to be **one of the most patient teachers I know** and never displays anger towards the class even when they occasionally talk over him.
-He does a pretty good job of making examples relavent to college students and not just straight out of the text book.
+He does a pretty good job of making examples relevant to college students and not just straight out of the text book.
 As for the weaknesses, I can't think of any.
 Also, one of the coolest things about Robert is that he asks the class when a quiz should be due and what time is best for us. **This really does show that he does try to help the students out**."

 >"Robert Dinterman was an amazing course instructor.
 He had a great sense of humor and always wanted us to understand the material in the most clear and concise manner. **He was always willing to help students after class and any other time that a student had a question**.
 His lab outlines were fantastic and were a great study aid when in preparation for the Exams.
 He always **was willing to go over questions for as long as students needed until they fully grasped the concept**.
 He was also extremely prompt in returning e-mails.
 I got sick a couple of times throughout the semester and he always wrote me back immediately and sent the lab outline so I never felt behind at all.
 Robert has no weaknesses in his teaching methods."